men327/FacesTest/README.md

 # FacesTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+This project was generated for test of SoftwareEstrategico using angular 4

 ## Development server